Jessica (novel): Plot

 After this Jack starts coming to their house and "walking out" with Jessica.
-Meg doesn't want anything to do with him because he is no longer going to be rich as his father disinherited him.
+Meg does not want anything to do with him because he is no longer going to be rich as his father disinherited him.
 Jack enlists and finds out that he has to leave to war he also mentions that his mothers will was read and he is now sole inheritor of the whole estate.
 He asks Jessica to be his wife but she says yes but to keep it a secret until he gets back.
 That same day Hester then informs Jessica that she cannot talk to him anymore and that Meg and Jack were just being nice and they are an item.
 Jack is leaving in week and her mom cooks up a scheme when Joe takes Jessica to the doctor to get checked because she has been really sick that Hester leaves and Meg seduces Jack as a going away "present".
 At the doctors visit Jessica finds out she is pregnant, her parents suspect that she had intimate relations with Billy Simple on the way to town, but she will not say who the father is.
 Meg then pretends to be pregnant, forcing Jack to marry her before he leaves, although he loves Jessica.
 He does make Meg sign a paper saying she and Hester will receive none of his estate unless she actually gives birth or has a miscarriage.
 Her mother tells the town that Jessica has gone crazy, so had to be isolated (during her pregnancy).
 Hester and Meg have a plan to have a miscarriage with witnesses but the witness sees Jessica's pregnancy while she is there so Jessica's father and mother suffocate her and Hester comes up with a plan to take Jessica's baby after it is born.
 Jessica's baby is born Christmas Day and Joe has a change of heart and decides not to take her baby.
 Jessica's father tries to kill Jessica's mother, his wife because he is done with everything but he has a heart attack.
 They convince Jessica to come back for the funeral with the baby and to go to the funeral without Joey because no one knows she had a baby.
 Then at the funeral, when they announce that Meg gave birth, Jessica breaks down, screaming that they stole her baby and attacks Hester.